tembo-io/website/landing/src/content/docs/postgres_guides/postgres-basics/row-count.md

 ---
-sidebar_position: 2
-tags:
-  - Postgres Basics
+title: How to find the row count of tables in Postgres
 ---

-# How to find the row count of tables in Postgres

 Imagine you are the manager of an e-commerce website, and you want to analyze the sales performance of your products.
 Within your PostgreSQL database, there exists a table that stores records of every order placed.
 To assess the monthly performance comprehensively, it becomes necessary to obtain the total count of orders made in a specific month.